-Understanding and controlling the hazards related to machinery operations is not only good business, it is required by law.
+Understanding and controlling the hazards related to machinery operations is not only good business, but also required by law.
 Effective machine guarding is essential where the injury-causing hazards cannot be eliminated or reduced to a safe level.
-In order to ensure adequate guarding, it is important to know where the risk factors occur, relative to machinery operations, and to understand what hazards are created by the associated actions and movements.
+To ensure adequate guarding, it is important to know where the risk factors occur, relative to machinery operations, and to understand what hazards are created by the associated actions and movements.

 Risk factors - Operations

-There are five key operating elements to consider when evaluating the need for machine guarding:
+There are four key operating elements to consider when evaluating the need for machine guarding:

 The point of operation: This is where the primary mechanical work of the machinery takes place, such as cutting, grinding, bending, pressing and punching.
 It is a primary source of injury potential, especially for the machinery operator.

 Power transmission: This encompasses all the elements that are used to mechanically transfer power from the source to the point of operation and related components.
 It may include belt drives, screw drives, gears, pulleys, rotating shafts, chains, flywheels, pistons and similar moving parts.
 Because these may be away from the point of operation, they are often the source of injury to others in the work area and may be overlooked.